Sonophoresis: Future potential and other applications

-Regarding HFS, the future potential is very similar to its usage in the past.
+Regarding high frequency sonophoresis (HFS), the future potential is very similar to its usage in the past.
 Many of the treatments involving HFS are topical and regional.
 Commonly used drugs in these topical applications include anti-inflammatory medications such as cortisol and dexamethasone.
-However, there was a visible shift towards using non-steroidal anti-inflammatory steroids (NSAIDs), such as ibuprofen and ketoprofen.
-This is incredible as NSAIDs commonly cause gastrointestinal side effects such as nausea and heartburn, which can all be bypassed by delivering NSAIDs using sonophoresis.
+However, there has been a notable shift towards using non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and ketoprofen.
+NSAIDs commonly cause gastrointestinal side effects such as nausea and heartburn, which can all be bypassed by delivering NSAIDs using sonophoresis.
 With its credible safety and useful ability in penetrating the stratum corneum, HFS remains an incredibly versatile option for delivering drugs topically.
-LFS, on the other hand, has an exciting variety of applications that can be built upon in the future.
-Since LFS is not restricted by its ability to deliver molecules of varying sizes, drugs such as proteins, nanoparticles, and vaccines are all fair game.
+Low frequency sonophoresis (LFS), on the other hand, has a variety of applications that can be built upon in the future.
+Since LFS is not restricted by its ability to deliver molecules of varying sizes, drugs such as proteins, nanoparticles, and vaccines are all possible targets.